frederickjeanguerin/jlox/README.md

 This is checked at runtime, although some checking could also be implemented at "compile time" (static analysis phase).

+---

-TODO: do some checking at compile time.
+<mark>TODO</mark>: do some variable initialisation checking at compile time.

+---

 ## 9 - Control Flow